Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 To prevent cluttering the backend dev stack with old test run objects, tests should clean up after themselves.
 So, if a new Project is created, the test suite should delete the project after all tests utilizing that Project have run.

-### Common Issues

-- Not awaiting an auto-retrying expectation, such as `toBeVisible()` -- these assertions will retry until the assertion passes or the timeout is reached.
-However, they are async, so must be awaited.
-See full list [here](https://playwright.dev/docs/test-assertions#auto-retrying-assertions).
-- Not closing pages that are manually opened -- any page that is manually opened in a test with `const page = await browser.newPage()` must be closed with `await page.close()`.
-Otherwise, the accumulation of open pages will consume resources and cause issues in CI.
-- Opening a new browser instance in `beforeAll` or `afterAll` -- the new browser instance will consume resources and cause issues in CI and is [strongly discouraged by Playwright](https://github.com/microsoft/playwright/issues/20598#issuecomment-1420543115).
-Instead, use the existing browser instance, e.g. `test.beforeAll(async ({browser}) => {const page = await browser.newPage()})`.
-- Not awaiting elements in the order in which they appear on the page -- network requests are slower on CI than locally.
-By awaiting each element as it appears, the subsequent elements are given time to appear and can help avoid timing problems which cause tests to fail.
-- Not accounting for timing issues when awaiting short-lived elements -- for example, after a user clicks on a button, a loader may appear while waiting for some work to finish, then disappear when the work is done.
-The test may expect the loader to appear and disappear.
-However, depending on how quickly the work finishes, the loader may appear and disappear before Playwright has checked for its existence.
-Use `Promise.all` to ensure that the check for the element is fired before the button is clicked and the loader's appearance isn't missed.
-See more discussion [here](https://github.com/microsoft/playwright/issues/5470#issuecomment-1285640689) and an illustrated example [here](https://tally-b.medium.com/the-illustrated-guide-to-using-promise-all-in-playwright-tests-af7a98af3f32).

 ## Debugging

 Traces are useful to review network requests, step through video of the UI, and use a pick locator to identfy selectors.
 However, since network requests can contain sensitive information (e.g. login credentials), traces should not be saved as artifacts on public CI.
 See more about traces in the [Playwright docs](https://playwright.dev/docs/trace-viewer-intro).
+However, traces can be saved in private GitHub repositories.
+See the [example snippet](#saving-traces) below.

 Playwright supports the [`DEBUG` environment variable](https://playwright.dev/docs/debug#verbose-api-logs) to output debug logs during execution, including the following options: